jhinkey/sprint-assignment/manage_sprints.md

 ## Prerequisites

 - You have a [JIRA account](./placeholder).
-- You have a [JIRA project](./placeholder), based on the JIRA's Scrum template.
+- You have a [JIRA project](./placeholder), based on the JIRA Scrum template.
 - Your JIRA account has [admin or project editor permissions](./placeholder).

 ## Create an epic